jeremylynch83/drjeremylynch/master/master.md

 # Symptoms of DAVF {DAVF}
 ---
-description: The symptoms of dural arteriovenous fistulas, ranging from headaches and tinnitus to seizures and brain haemorrhage.
 tags: DAVF
 keywords: "DAVF symptoms, pulsatile tinnitus, brain haemorrhage, seizures, London"
 about: "Symptoms vary by DAVF location and blood flow, including headaches, neurological deficits, pulsatile tinnitus, seizures, and sometimes life-threatening haemorrhage."